nerissacooney/ulises.us/_posts/2017-02-09-screen-time-with-hannah-black.md

 ![fall-of-communism.png]({{site.baseurl}}/assets/img/fall-of-communism.png)

 Artist and writer Hannah Black.
 Black, will read via Skype from a selection of her recent writings.
-As a contributor to Active Voice, Hannah Black presents recent video works — including “Intensive Care/Hot New Track,” “Fall of Communism,” and “My Bodies” – that consider pop vocals as a space to explore violence, power, and pluralism, which which consider pop vocals as a space to explore violence, power, and pluralism.
+As a contributor to Active Voice, Hannah Black presents recent video works — including “Intensive Care/Hot New Track,” “Fall of Communism,” and “My Bodies” – that consider pop vocals as a space to explore violence, power, and pluralism, which considers pop vocals as a space to explore violence, power, and pluralism.

 Image: Hannah Black, "Fall of Communism," 2014, video still